-	Established in 2010 to develop international standards for subsea power systems, SEPS JIP is managed by OTM Consulting, a leading firm of technology advisory consultants.
+Established in 2010 to develop international standards for subsea power systems, SEPS JIP is managed by OTM Networks, a leading firm of technology advisory consultants.
 The JIP published its first standard on subsea penetrators and connectors (SEPS SP-1001) in 2014 and is currently working towards producing a standard for subsea electrical motors (SEPS SP-1003).

-“The need for transparency, collaboration and standardisation between operators, contractors and suppliers is greater than ever before,” says Michael Sequeira, Deepwater Practice Leader at OTM Consulting.
+“The need for transparency, collaboration and standardisation between operators, contractors and suppliers is greater than ever before,” says Michael Sequeira, Deepwater Practice Leader at OTM Networks.
 “Unifying specifications and design requirements at the Operator level is the first step in achieving a commoditised market space and the results of this Operator-led JIP is testament to what can be achieved when the growing complexity and cost of advanced subsea systems dictates the need for cross-industry collaboration.”

 The transformer standard documents